BOBO41/GameStore/README.md

 # Game Store

-This project aim to be a perfect game store.
-It is dived in 2 applications, an web api developed in ASP.NET Core 2.0 and a website utilizing Angular 4+.
+This project aims to be a perfect game store.
+It is dived in 2 applications, a web API developed in ASP.NET Core 2.0 and a website using Angular 4+.

 ### Prerequisites